-Medical labour force data published by the AlHW before the establishment of the NRAS in 2010 was the result of collated jurisdiction-level occupation-specific surveys (referred to as the AlHW Medical Labour Force Survey).
-The Medical Workforce Survey from 2010 to 2014 collect similar data items to the AlHW Medical Labour Force Survey; however, the survey methodology has changed, as has the method of obtaining benchmark data on which the numbers of total registrations are based.
+Medical labour force data published by the AIHW before the establishment of the NRAS in 2010 was the result of collated jurisdiction-level occupation-specific surveys (referred to as the AIHW Medical Labour Force Survey).
+The Medical Workforce Survey from 2010 to 2015 collect similar data items to the AIHW Medical Labour Force Survey; however, the survey methodology has changed, as has the method of obtaining benchmark data on which the numbers of total registrations are based.
 With the establishment of the AHPRA, there is one source of benchmark data instead of eight, and there is less chance of inconsistency between states and territories and years in the scope of benchmark data.

-The scope and coverage of the Medical Workforce Survey from 2010 to 2014 are also different to that of the previous surveys because in some states and territories not all types of registered medical practitioners were sent a survey form.
+The scope and coverage of the Medical Workforce Survey from 2010 to 2015 are also different to that of the previous surveys because in some states and territories not all types of registered medical practitioners were sent a survey form in the period until 2009.

-Date of birth, country of initial qualification, specialty of practice and sex are some data items previously collected by the AlHW Medical Labour Force Survey, but now collected by the NRAS.
+Date of birth, country of initial qualification, specialty of practice and sex are some data items previously collected by the AIHW Medical Labour Force Survey, but now collected by the NRAS.
 However, data for some of these items are either incomplete or inaccurate (see 'Accuracy').